Amyotrophic Lateral Sclerosis

 - Muscle relaxants to help muscles that are in spasm

 - Nonsteroidal anti-inflammatory drugs (NSAIDs) and other pain medications

-- A combination of dextromethorphan and quinidine—To treat inappropriate laughter or crying
+- Medication to treat inappropriate laughter or crying

 Other Types of Treatments